WORLD STAGES: Recasting Home: Conflict, Refugees, and Theater: Panel Discussion (Syria / Sudan / Pakistan / Palestine / U.S.)

 Ambassador Cynthia P. Schneider (moderator, United States) is a distinguished professor in the practice of Diplomacy and Founding Co-Director of the Laboratory for Global Performance and Politics at Georgetown University; she leads the Arts and Culture Initiative at the Brookings Institution and co-directs Muslims on Screen and Television.

-Performance Timing: 90 minutes, with no intermission.
+Performance Timing: Approximately 90 minutes, with no intermission.

 Part of WORLD STAGES: International Theater Festival 2014